Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 Aseel is notorious for his pugnacity.
 When the baby chicks are only a few weeks old or mature, they frequently fight to the death.
 Hens can be quite aggressive toward one another, too.

-Also, there are hen-feathered Asil understands as Madaroo; we find this in different colors, but the roosters come in hen-colored feathers, have little sickle feathers throughout the tails, or miss the big hanging feathers mostly on the saddle.
+There are hen-feathered Asil (Aseel), understood as Madaroo; we find this in different colors, but the roosters come in hen-colored feathers, have little sickle feathers throughout the tails, or miss the big hanging feathers mostly on the saddle.
 It’s a very rare wide range.

-The hens really aren’t good layers, but very good sitters.
-Laying varies depending on the Asil variety, and small Asils are poor laying birds.
-They occasionally lay only 6 eggs per year, whereas the larger Asils lay approximately 40-50 light-brown eggs per year.
+The hens aren’t good layers, but they are excellent sitters.
+Laying varies depending on the Asil variety; small Asils are poor-laying birds.
+They occasionally lay only 6 eggs yearly, whereas the larger Asils lay approximately 40-50 light-brown eggs yearly.

 3. Dorking Chicken

 A Dorking is a domestic chicken breed of British origin.
-This name comes from the town of Dorking, which is located in the south of England, specifically Surrey.
+This name comes from Dorking Town, located in the south of England, specifically Surrey.

 The Dorking is one of the oldest chicken breeds in Britain.
 It’s sometimes been recommended that it derives from 5-toed chickens brought by the Romans to Britain during the first century AD.